sababa27/8-Bit-Computer/README.md

 # 8-Bit-Computer
-simple 8 Bit Computer, based on Ben Eaters "Build an 8-bit computer from scratch" for our Junior Project
+8 Bit Computer for our Junior Project